 Is your question actually, “Is God real?” or “How can I really hear God speak to me?” … today?

-The aim of this short paper is to help get a fuller and more accurate idea of God’s Voice – Jn 4:24; Rom 8:14.
+The aim of this short meditation is to help get a fuller and more accurate idea of God’s Voice – Jn 4:24; Rom 8:14.
 The meditation “Body, Soul and Spirit of man” might be interesting in this context.
 Read it as well?

 On a few occasions, I’ve had visits from very religious person(s) – basically only to get money – with a big display and repeated statements of “The Lord send me…” and “The Lord told me…” and “The Lord said to me that…” But, when we started talking about the Lord Jesus Christ and His precepts, especially when I asked them to expand on exactly how God spoke to them and how His Voice sounds, they became progressively less comfortable, less coherent and less articulate until they, a short while later, left – never to be seen by me again.